 The family on Wynne’s Mother’s side came from Germany and Scotland (and on her Father’s side, from Wales).
 The German branch of von Poellnitz you will find constantly mentioned in the diaries.
 Grandmother Eleanore’s Elliot forebears appear less frequently, but do occasionally get mentioned.
 Below is a short history of her siblings.

-Wynne’s grandmother, Eleanore, was the eleventh and final child of James Elliot, 3rd Laird of Wolfelee, and his wife Caroline Hunter (a second marriage to a Margaret Davidson produced only one further child who died young).
+Wynne’s grandmother, Eleanore, was the eleventh and final child of James Elliot, 3rd Laird of Wolfelee, and his wife Caroline Hunter (see above).
+She married in 1841 Herman Freyherr von Poellnitz and died in 1915.
+You can read about her in the Family section of the diary.

 Her brother Walter became the 4th Laird, and had a long career with the East India Company Civil Service.
 He joined at eighteen and served for forty years.
-In 1837 he became private secretary to Lord Elphinstone, Governor of Madras, some of whose letters are preserved in Wynne’s diary.
-(Elphinstone was Walter’s uncle by marriage, having married Janet Elliot in 1806).
+In 1837 he became private secretary to Lord Elphinstone, Governor of Madras, some of whose letters are preserved in Wynne’s 1920 diary.
+(Elphinstone was Walter’s cousin.
+His mother was an Elliot, see above, the sister of James, the 3rd Laird).

 Walter retired in 1860, as the Member of the Council at Madras, the highest position to which a civilian could attain.
 Like a lot of people at that period, he was interested in a wide range of subjects and made extensive notes about birds, wild life, coins and archaeological remains.
 He corresponded with Charles Darwin, and catalogued the mammals of southern India in the Madras Journal of Literature and Science.
 His collection of the coins of Southern India is now in the British Museum.
-He was knighted in 1866 and died at Wolfelee in 1887.
+He was knighted (K.C.S.I.) in 1866 and died at Wolfelee in 1887.
+He was also LL.D and F.R.S.

 Of the other members of the family, two brothers decided to seek their fortunes in Australia rather than joining the armed forces or the church, which was the usual fate for younger sons.
 William Thomas (known as Hobby), born in 1812, died in Munich in 1890, but his younger brother George Mackenzie, born in 1822, died out in Australia much earlier in 1856.
 The two men arrived there in the early 50s, and purchased a large block of land in what is now Queensland, near Rockhampton.
 The land was named Lower Johngboon, and consisted of 16,640 acres which were estimated to be enough for 4000 sheep.
 The exact description reads as follows: